o

 At Least One Accredited by Joint Commission?
 No, but Physicians Regional in Naples is 10 to 15 miles away, depending on the campus, and is accredited.

 Public Transit: Yes, provided by Collier Area Transit.
-There is also a high speed ferry to Key West (takes about 3 1/2 hours).
+A high-speed ferry runs to Key West (and takes about 3 1/2 hours).

 Public Library: Yes